 The Premium, £12.99/ $14.99 a month and opens up the entire suite of features such as structured workouts (both downloads and uploads), Magic Road, create an event and customise your on-line avatar.

-If your unsure about committing, there’s a 14 day free trail to try before you buy- and RGT does have a special, free offer available during the current Covid-19 crisis.
+If your unsure about committing, there's a 14 day free trail to try before you buy.

 What equipment do I need?

-The most obvious thing you need is a turbo trainer.
-If you want total immersion, then it’s worth investing in a Smart trainer that is BLE FTMS and ANT FE-C compatible.
-It might sound complicated, but the letters just stand for a protocol for fitness equipment – a standard that allows your equipment to talk to on line software.
-A you need to worry about is if it says either of the above standards on the one you have (there’s 99.9% chance it will).
+The most obvious thing you need, as mentioned above is a smart turbo trainer, that is BLE FTMS and ANT FE-C compatible, if you want total immersion.
+It might sound complicated, but the letters just stand for a protocol for fitness equipment - a standard that allows your equipment to talk to on line software.
+A you need to worry about is if it says either of the above standards on the one you have (there's 99.9% chance it will).

 The variable resistance on these turbos will also allow you to feel as if you’re actually riding in the online world, so when you are going uphill on-screen the resistance will increase, and when you are going downhill it will decrease.

-If your not using a smart trainer you can still access Road Grand Tours with a generic power meters with compatible speed and cadence sensors and heart rate.
-Alternatively you can just use a power meter.
-It doesn’t, however, support just speed and cadence sensors alone.
+If your not using a smart trainer you can still access Wahoo RGT with just one of the best turbo trainers with a generic power meter, compatible speed and cadence sensors and heart rate monitor.

 You probably find you'll also need an ANT+ dongle, which is a small USB stick that you can plug in to your computer to allow it to communicate with your ANT+ speed sensor, power meter or smart turbo trainer.